kkrasilschikova/SFAttachmentsDownload/README.md

 #### Prerequisites:
 Java should be installed to run download.jar file.
-FTP for case should be created in advance.
+FTP for case should be created in advance, if you need to upload attachments to ftp.
 SALESFORCE_USERNAME and SALESFORCE_PASSWORD environment variables.
 SALESFORCE_PASSWORD should have a format like passwordSecurityToken.
-Curl.exe is already included in download.jar, no need to download it manually.

 #### In order to run the program